nirmata/nirmata-scripts/addusers-to-teams/README.md

-This script is used to create new users and add them to teams in Nirmata using a csv file which consists of a namespaces, usernames and email addresses
+This script is used to add new and existing users to teams in Nirmata using a csv file which consists of a namespaces, usernames and email addresses.
+Any users and teams that do not exist in the csv file are created by this script.

 <ins>**Prerequisites:**</ins>